Lists & Rules

 AWARD RULES

-1) Award year: January 1 through December 31
+1. Award year: January 1 through December 31

-b) Font style: Times New Roman NOT smaller than size “10” font;
+• Font style: Times New Roman NOT smaller than size “10” font;

-c) Please fill out an Application Form for each Award you apply for;
+• Please fill out an Application Form for each Award you apply for;

-e) Submissions will NOT be returned after the SAR Convention;
+• Submissions will NOT be returned after the SAR Convention;

-f) Applications may be submitted for certain awards on CD or Thumb Drive.
+Applications may be submitted for certain awards on CD or Thumb Drive.

-4) YEARBOOKS, PRESSBOOKS & YOUTH AWARDS are exceptions which have specific rules, etc. Please consult award descriptions for details.
+4. Yearbook, Press Book and some Youth Awards are exceptions which have specific rules, etc. Please consult award descriptions for details.

-5) CATEGORIES BY CLUB SIZE: Some awards specify awards according to club size and they are as follows:
+5. Categories by Club Size: Some awards specify awards according to club size and they are as follows:

-i) Small Club: 20 members of Less
+• Small Club: 20 members or Less

-ii) Medium Club: 21 – 50 members
+• Medium Club: 21 – 50 members

-iii) Large Club: 51+ members
+• Large Club: 51+ members

-iv) Two or more clubs
+• Two or more clubs

 SCALE OF POINTS FOR JUDGING SAR AWARDS

-5 POINTS: Presentation – neat, concise, includes all required information & does not exceed 3 page limit
+5 POINTS: Presentation – neat, concise, includes all required information & does not exceed 3 page limit.

-15 POINTS: Supporting Documents – supporting data (as applicable), clear, well-labeled & neatly attached; “Before” & “After” photos, landscape plan (does not have to be professionally drawn) financial report, letters of appreciation, community awards, recognition, newspaper/magazine articles, radio or TV script (if possible) etc. Photocopies are permitted but need to be “readable”.
+15 POINTS: Supporting Documents – supporting data (as applicable), clear, well-labeled & neatly attached; “Before” & “After” photos, landscape plan (does not have to be professionally drawn), financial report, letters of appreciation, community awards, recognition, newspaper/magazine articles, radio or TV script (if possible) etc. Photocopies are permitted but need to be “readable”.

-65 POINTS: Achievement – Scope of project, need & fulfillment; benefit, accomplishment, comprehensive work, activities to attain goals, evaluation of goals reached, educational, prior planning, very brief history of continuing project, financial report &other information available.
+65 POINTS: Achievement – Scope of project, need & fulfillment; benefit, accomplishment, comprehensive work, activities to attain goals, evaluation of goals reached, educational, prior planning, very brief history of continuing project, financial report & other information available.

 100 POINT TOTAL

-2023-2025 AWARDS
+2025-2027 AWARDS

 #1 ARBOR DAY TREE PLANTING/ACTIVITIES

-$25 Cash Award to the club with the most outstanding tree planting activity and/or promotion of conservation and preservation of trees and/or Arbor Day Activities
+to the club with the most outstanding tree planting activity and/or promotion of conservation and preservation of trees and/or Arbor Day Activities. i) Small Club ii) Medium Club iii) Large Club iv) Two or more clubs

 #2 BIRD PROTECTION